jeroenterheerdt/HAsmartirrigation/README.md

 Install the custom component (preferably using HACS) and then use the Configuration --> Integrations pane to search for 'Smart Irrigation'.
 You will need to specify the following:
 - API Key for Open Weather Map.
 See [Getting Open Weater Map API Key](#getting-open-weather-map-api) below for instructions.
-- Reference Evapotranspiration for all months of the year (decimal number, use .0 if you happen to have a whole number).
+- Reference Evapotranspiration for all months of the year.
 See [Getting Monthly ET values](#getting-monthly-et-values) below for instructions.
 Note that you can specify these in inches or mm, depending on your Home Assistant settings.
-- Number of sprinklers in your irrigation system (whole number)
+- Number of sprinklers in your irrigation system
-- Flow per spinkler in gallons per minute or liters per minute (decimal number, use .0 if you happen to have a whole number).
+- Flow per spinkler in gallons per minute or liters per minute.
 Refer to your sprinkler's manual for this information.
-- Area that the sprinklers cover in square feet or m2 (whole number)
+- Area that the sprinklers cover in square feet or m2

 ### Step 2: creating automation
 Since this component does not interface with your irrigation system directly, you will need to use the data it outputs to create an automation that will start and stop your irrigation system for you.
 This way you can use this custom component with any irrigation system you might have, regardless of how that interfaces with Home Assistant.